 When the regenerative power exceeds the processing capacity of the servo drive, install an external regenerative resistor.
-Please pay close attention on the following notes when using a regenerative resistor: 1) External resistors are available from AutomationDirect.
-Refer to next page for part #s.
+Please pay close attention on the following notes when using a regenerative resistor:

-2) Confirm that the settings of resistance (P1-52) and capacity (P1-53) are set correctly.

-3) When installing an external regenerative resistor, ensure that its resistance value is the same as or greater than the "Min.
-Allowable Resistance" stated in the regenerative resistor spec table above.
+- 1) External resistors are available from AutomationDirect.
+Refer to next page for part #s. - 2) Confirm that the settings of resistance (P1-52) and capacity (P1-53) are set correctly. - 3) When installing an external regenerative resistor, ensure that its resistance value is the same as the resistance of built-in regenerative resistor.
 If combining multiple small-capacity regenerative resistors in parallel to increase the regenerative resistor capacity, make sure that the parallel resistance value of the regenerative resistors complies with the specifications listed in the table above.